GamerFlix/foundryvtt-api-guide/macro_guide.md

 ```
 If you can’t remember how [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) and [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) worked check out the relevant documentation on them online.

 Now `updateEmbeddedDocuments()` is very similar though a few differences exist.
 For starters you don’t call the function on the Document class itself but rather the Document the Documents you want to update are embedded on.
-Furthermore since you may have multiple different types of embedded Documents (Items as well as effects in the case of Actors) you need to specify what type of embedded Document your update array is meant for.
+Furthermore since you may have multiple different types of embedded Documents (Items as well as effects in the case of Actors) you need to specify what type of embedded Document your update Array is meant for.

 Let’s do this for Tokens embedded in the currently viewed scene.
 Assuming that the canvas is not disabled you can access the currently viewed scene via `canvas.scene`.
 The Tokens that are embedded in the scene can be found in `scene.tokens` so `canvas.scene.tokens` gives us all the Token Documents of the currently viewed Scene.
 As an example we will update the image of all Tokens that currently have the default mystery man image to a different image.
 So we need to:
 - Filter out all Tokens that have the mystery man icon
-- Make an array of update objects
+- Make an Array of update Objects
 - Then pass that to `updateEmbeddedDocuments().`

 To this end we actually need to know where the image of a Token is saved in its data.
 You’d get this by digging in the data like before.
 You’ll eventually find that the Token’s image is under `texture.src`.